 Reaching net-zero carbon requires a holistic, systems-thinking approach with interaction between many areas, from the built environment, transport, energy and resources to nature-based solutions, behaviour change and the arts.
 By bringing researchers from different disciplines together with organisations from the wider world we can examine the larger picture and find synergies to accelerate action towards our net zero goals.

-Opening this year’s Research Festival, the Sustainable Earth Institute hosts the insightful Sustainable Earth Forum to take attendees from a global perspective on net zero carbon following outcomes of COP26 last November, through to an overview of UK policy and then a more focused look at clean growth opportunities in the South West.
+Opening this year’s Research Festival, the Sustainable Earth Institute hosts the insightful Sustainable Earth Forum looking at the role of universities in taking a systems-thinking approach to reaching net zero, providing an overview of UK policy, and exploring clean growth opportunities in the South West.

 We welcome Michael Lewis, CEO of E.ON, who shares his perspectives of how universities can advance the clean growth agenda.
 Professor Lorraine Whitmarsh MBE, University of Bath, delves into the psychology of environmental science, particularly perceptions and behaviour change around climate change.

 Hear from researchers, businesses, NGOs and the public sector about their latest research, developments and initiatives throughout the day.

 This event provides an online forum for knowledge exchange and to encourage collaboration across disciplines and sectors.
 Join us to spark new ideas that could accelerate or improve your current activity towards achieving net zero carbon emissions.

 This event is part of the Sustainable Earth Forum, which opens the Research Festival 2022 on Friday 24 and Monday 27 June.

 It will take place online using Zoom, with opportunity to interact with the speakers during Q&A sessions.